Smoking Gun Memo Finally Translated

 RJS

-II.
-In an audio interview with the BBC, Weakland also offers a very brief account of the CDF meeting, which he also characterizes as resulting in a “request” to handle the case with restrictions rather than a trial (at the 3:55 mark).
-Weakland also states (4:40) that he doesn’t think Cardinal Ratzinger was personally involved in this kind of case at this point (i.e., before the CDF was given the mandate to handle them) and that everyone–Weakland himself included–was acting slowly.
+In the audio interview, Weakland also offers a very brief account of the CDF meeting, which he also characterizes as resulting in a “request” to handle the case with restrictions rather than a trial (at the 3:55 mark).
+Weakland also states (4:40) that he doesn’t think Cardinal Ratzinger was personally involved in this kind of case at this point (i.e., before the CDF was given the mandate to handle them) and that everyone—Weakland himself included—was acting slowly.
 Weakland states that he probably should have acted ten years earlier (5:10).
-He also states, very interestingly, that at the time U.S. bishops weren’t really thinking about canonical cases to get priests defrocked (5:15), that what he was trying to do was something unusual for the time–perhaps explaining the difficulty he encountered trying to do it.
+He also states, very interestingly, that at the time U.S. bishops weren’t really thinking about canonical cases to get priests defrocked (5:15), that what he was trying to do was something unusual for the time—perhaps explaining the difficulty he encountered trying to do it.

-Dear Mr Akin
+2. Dear Mr Akin

 This case gets weirder and weirder

-Could I refer you to the article by William McGurn in today`s Wall Street Journal entitled "The Pope and the New York Times" at http://online.wsj.com/article/SB100014240527023040...'s_Most_Popular
+Could I refer you to the article by William McGurn in today`s Wall Street Journal entitled “The Pope and the New York Times” at http://online.wsj.com/article/SB10001424052702304017404575165792228341212.html?mod=rss_Today's_Most_Popular

 He states: